rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 ### R Data to Datavyu

-If you have R data that you want to convert back into something the Datavyu program can recognize you do so with the function `r2datavyu`.
-You just need to make sure you have the columns `ordinal`, `onset`, and `offset` in your data.
-You can pass all data frames you want to convert as a single list object.
+If you have R data that you want to convert back into something that the Datavyu program can recognize, you can do so with the function `r2datavyu`.
+You just need to make sure you have the columns `ordinal`, `onset`, and `offset` in your R data.
+You can pass all data frames you want to convert as a single `list` object.

 ```{.r .numberLines}
 # provide a list of data to convert
 r2datavyu(list(child_hands,parent_hands), "myexport")
 ```

-The function above will save the file as a weirdly formatted .csv file, but this is something that can be used in Datavyu but not right away.
-Since the Datavyu program doesn't allow you to directly import .csv files using the GUI, you need to use a script.
-Luckily I have provided one for you in the `general` folder from github.
+The function above will save the file as a weirdly formatted `.csv` file, but this is something that can be used in Datavyu, but not right away.
+Since the Datavyu program doesn't allow you to directly import these types of `.csv` files using the GUI, you need to use a script.
+Luckily I have provided one for you in the `general` folder from the github repository.

-In datavyu, run the script called `csv2opf.rb`.
-This will convert all .csv files (properly formmated by using the function `r2datavyu`) in a folder to .opf files, which can then be opened in Datavyu directly.
+In Datavyu, run the script called `csv2opf.rb`.
+This will convert all `.csv` files (properly formmated by using the function `r2datavyu`) in a folder to `.opf` files, which can now be opened in Datavyu directly.

 ### R Data to Spreadsheet

 Save any R data frame to a spreadsheet that can be opened in Excel.
+You don't need the `datavyur` packages for this, and comes with standard R. You can do this for any R data frame.

 ```{.r .numberLines}
 write.csv(z2, file="merged_data.csv", row.names=FALSE, na="")